CumulusNetworks/docs/content/cumulus-netq-46/Installation-Management/Install-NetQ/In‌stall-NetQ-Agents.md

 netq config add agent server <text-opta-ip> [port <text-opta-port>] [vrf <text-vrf-name>]
 ```

-This example uses an IP address of *192.168.1.254* and the default port and VRF for the NetQ Appliance or VM.
+This example uses an IP address of *192.168.1.254* and the default port and VRF for the NetQ appliance or VM.

 ```
 sudo netq config add agent server 192.168.1.254